maevecrossan/echoes-of-the-abyss/README.md

 * Add character backstory.

-* Find a python library that will allow text to be printed character by character, as if being written in the moment.
+* Find a Python library that will allow text to be printed character by character, as if being written in the moment.

 &nbsp;
 ## Testing